dimagi/commcare-hq/corehq/apps/userreports/README.rst

 however you can also specify a ``choice_provider`` to customize this behavior (see below).

-Simple example assuming “village” is a name:
+Simple example assuming "village" is a name:

 .. code:: json